ruven/iipmooviewer/README.md

 Minified files are created with the closer compiler (https://developers.google.com/closure/compiler/) with the following command:
 <pre>
-java -jar /path/to/compiler.jar --js src/protocols/iip.js src/protocols/zoomify.js src/protocols/deepzoom.js src/iipmooviewer-2.0.js src/annotations.js src/lang/help.en.js --js_output_file javascript/iipmooviewer-2.0-compressed.js --compilation_level SIMPLE_OPTIMIZATIONS
+java -jar /path/to/compiler.jar --js src/iipmooviewer-2.0.js src/protocols/iip.js src/protocols/zoomify.js src/protocols/deepzoom.js src/annotations.js src/lang/help.en.js --js_output_file javascript/iipmooviewer-2.0-compressed.js --compilation_level SIMPLE_OPTIMIZATIONS
 </pre>

 You can thereby customize your build to include only those components you need.
 For example, if you do not require Zoomify or annotation support, simply remove these from the build.
+Make sure, however, that the core iipmooviewer js file is included before the other components.

 Options